 How Does NADH Function in the Body?

-NADH functions as an electron donor in the body, playing a critical role in energy production and cellular respiration.
+NADH functions as an electron donor in the body, playing a critical role in energy production and cellular respiration by transferring electrons within mitochondria to generate ATP, which powers all cellular activities.

 During this process, NADH transfers electrons, causing oxidative phosphorylation and ultimately leading to the production of ATP, the cell’s energy currency.